 than $20 on Amazon for the 3 DVD set.
 Topics in this episode

 "No Irish" signs - did they really exist?
-This article by a well-known historian says that they were in fact extremely rare.
+This article originally published in the Journal of Social History (2002) by a well-known historian argues that if they existed at all, they were very rare.

 Copyright 2009, 2017 by David Burns.
 All rights reserved.
 As a guide to the Virginia Standards of Learning, some pages necessarily include phrases or sentences from that document, which is available online from the Virginia Department of Education.
 The author's copyright extends to the original text and graphics, unique design and layout, and related material.